zolk/docsify-web-component-docs/README.md

 - Documentation example for a component: [button.ts](https://github.com/zolk/ds-starter-kit/blob/main/src/components/button/button.ts)

 This project supports an additional `status` field, which is not part of the default CEM specification.
-Refer to [this example config](https://github.com/zolk/ds-starter-kit/blob/main/custom-elements-manifest.config.js) for including this field in your CEM file.
+Refer to aforementioned config example for including this field in your CEM file.

 ## Usage